Hgergely/dbLibrary/README.md

 ## Installation

-It can me installed through composer
+It can mbe installed through composer
 ..

 ## License